oracle/docker-images/OracleWebLogic/workshop-multihost/README.md

 ![](images/04_appdeploy.png)

-Is steps 1 through 4 above, we extend the **1221-domain** image, define application name, name of the war file, and location where it should be copied.
+In steps 1 through 4 above, we extend the **1221-domain** image, define application name, name of the war file, and location where it should be copied.

 To try building the WebLogic **servlet-proxy** Application image: